What to buy in Phuket for your friends?

 Markets and Jungceylon for the cheaper versions, and Jim Thompson shops (Central Phuket) for the more sophisticated designs and higher quality.

-T-shirts are even more omnipresent, cheap and very Thai when they carry one of the iconic beer brands, Singha or Chang (there seems always to be competition between those two brands).
+T-shirts are even more omnipresent, cheap, and very Thai when they are carried by one of the iconic beer brands, Singha or Chang (there always seems to be competition between those two brands).
 Some t-shirts displaying a fun message are also very popular: ‘Same same but different, ‘No I don’t want a F*?k’n suit, tuk-tuk or massage’.
 They are cheap and very typical, maybe not very original, but that is the gesture of offering that counts, right?

 Where to buy them: Very easy to find; they are everywhere in the streets, night markets and bazaars.